argoproj/argo-workflows/docs/cli/argo_template_lint.md

 validate a file or directory of workflow template manifests

-### Synopsis

-validate a file or directory of workflow template manifests

 ```
 argo template lint (DIRECTORY | FILE1 FILE2 FILE3...) [flags]
 ```